rerun-io/rerun/docs/content/howto/notebook.md

 ## Basic concept

-When using the Rerun logging APIs, the output is buffered in-memory until you send it to a sink.
+When using the Rerun logging APIs, by default, the logged messages are buffered in-memory until you send them to a sink such as via `rr.connect()` or `rr.save()`.
+When using Rerun in a notebook, rather than using the other sinks, you have the option to use a helper method: [`rr.notebook_show()`](https://ref.rerun.io/docs/python/stable/common/initialization_functions/#rerun.notebook_show).
-There is a helper method: [`rr.notebook_show()`](https://ref.rerun.io/docs/python/stable/common/initialization_functions/#rerun.notebook_show), which takes any buffered messages, converts them into an embedded rrd file and emits an HTML snippet using the hosted rerun viewer that references the embedded data.
+This method takes any buffered messages and converts them into an HTML snipped including the inlined data along with an instance of the viewer in an iframe.

 ## The APIs